Geocentrix logo

 Click to contact Andrew BondDr Andrew John Bond, MA MSc PhD DIC CEng MICE

-Andrew Bond is a chartered civil engineer with over 25 years' experience in the field of geotechnical engineering design, analysis, and research.
-He has particular expertise in the behaviour of piled foundations and retaining structures, the design and development of computer software, all aspects of Eurocode 7, and the effective utilization of the Internet.
+Andrew Bond is a chartered civil engineer with 30 years' experience in the field of geotechnical engineering design, analysis, and research.
+He has particular expertise in the behaviour of piled foundations and retaining structures, the design and development of computer software, all aspects of Eurocode 7, and the effective use of the Internet.

 Andrew gained first class honours from Cambridge University in 1981, before working for WS Atkins and Partners on a variety of civil, structural, and geotechnical engineering projects.
 He obtained his MSc from Imperial College in 1984 and his PhD in 1989, for pioneering research into the behaviour of driven piles and design of the Imperial College Pile.
 He joined Geotechnical Consulting Group in 1989, becoming a Director in 1995.
 While at GCG, he developed the computer programs ReWaRD® (for embedded retaining wall design) and ReActiv® (for reinforced slope design).